 The World Health Organization proposes a cesarean section rate that does not exceed 15%.
 The following article provides more details on this: World Health Organization 15% cesarean rate recommendation.

 Nearly one-fourth of birthing women in the U.S. have a cesarean.
 The rate has steadily risen in recent years.
 In 2013 Florida had the 4th highest cesarean section rate in the nation at 37.7%.
-A hospital’s style of managing labor and birth can lead to cesarean rates that are much higher or much lower than average.
+A hospital’s culture of managing labor and birth can lead to cesarean rates that are much higher or much lower than average.

 The following are the rates for the local Tampa Bay hospitals for July 2012 – June 2013: